arethk/fortune_pipe_cowsay/README.md

 # fortune_pipe_cowsay
 # A shell script that randomizes fortune and pipes it to a random cowsay/cowtalk with random switches
-# TODO: Add apt-get install commands here in this readme to install fortune, fortune addon and cowsay
+# Ubuntu installation steps
+Run the following apt-get install commands: sudo apt-get install fortune sudo apt-get install fortune-mod sudo apt-get install cowsay

+Then, simply run
+./funny.sh

+FYI, the script assumes the cow files are located at /usr/share/cowsay/cows, which is the default location apt-get installs to.